 - Extinguish the candle, or keep it lit while you exercise one of your many skills.

-- 🖨️ Scroll down to find a printable Lammas sabbat celebration page.
+- 🖨️ Scroll down to find a printable Lammas celebration page.

 You can place the stones on your altar or in a space where you can see them.
 In this way, you can gain energy throughout the year for your crafts and talents.

-This PDF version comes with a transparent background so you can print it on any kind of printer-friendly parchment paper.
-Login to download printable spells.
+Log in to download these pages or explore the free printable grimoire pages.
+This PDF version comes with a transparent background so you can print it on any kind of paper you want and add it to your own Book of Shadows.

 More Ways to Celebrate Lughnasadh! 🌽

-There are many things Wiccans and Pagans can do to tune in with the energies of this season:
+There are many activities Wiccans and Pagans can do to tune in with the energies of Lughnasadh:

 - Decorate your altar with yellow flowers 🌻, seasonal fruits, vegetables and especially cereals such as corn and wheat (but also oats, chickpeas, lentils, beans or rice).

 - Scroll down to find a coloring page to celebrate Lugh! 🖨️

 - Enjoy a fruit that contains seeds, realizing that this fruit does not die when you eat it because its seed will return to the earth and give life again, to sprout and be reborn.